Create a Console account

 client_id will always have the prefix sandbox-.
 You can't add this prefix to a live account

 client_id.
-Sandbox client credentials can't be used to create a live
+Sandbox client credentials can only create sandbox

 You can use sandbox API endpoints to access information (payments, withdrawals, account data, and more) in sandbox.
-Sandbox API endpoints are very similar to live API endpoints but with different domains.
+Sandbox endpoints are very similar to live endpoints, but have different domains.